New Jersey Roads - CR 501, NJ 63/93

 Old river crossing sign [the Arthur Kill separates Staten Island from NJ, thanks Lou], EB in Edison, also from Lou.

 Another old river crossing sign of a different sort, EB.
 I assume this one wants you to use NJ 440 to Staten Island, to I-278 to the Verrazano.

 Southbound, but past NJ 440 isn't CR 501 anymore; since 501 shares the NJ half of the Bayonne Bridge with 440 I can show the second photo here.

 NJ 440 isn't NJ 169 anymore, either.
 Courtesy Bill Mitchell from back when it was.

-Here at the end of NJ 139's upper level, and then southbound on CR 501 at the next block (the ramp to the Tonnele Circle), are the only references to this mysterious Alt.
-US 1-9.
+The only references to this mysterious Alt.
+US 1-9 are on NJ 139 WB and then, seen here, CR 501 SB at the next block (the ramp to the Tonnele Circle).
 CR 501 makes a horrible alternate route, because it's so clogged with local traffic between Jersey City, Union City, Hoboken, and the multitudinous small towns to the north.
-I have no clue where the NB Alt. route comes from, because there's no ramp from the Tonnele Circle back up to Hoboken (i.e. NJ 139's upper level is really more of a vertical spur).
+I have no clue where the NB Alt. route comes from, because there's no ramp from the Tonnele Circle back up to Hoboken (i.e. "139 Upper" is really more of a vertical spur).
 Then a block later is another Alt. route, using St. Pauls Ave. to Charlotte Ave. to hook up with US 1-9 Truck, but this one's signed with a small rectangular shield (i.e. no shield at all).